Snowmobiles in front of the town of Longyearbyen in summer

 But that doesn’t mean you can’t see the Northern lights in Svalbard — you definitely can, as pictures show!
 It just means that actually, places like Rovaniemi in Finland and Abisko in Sweden have higher chances of seeing the Northern lights.

-One thing to note is that you can’t leave the town of Longyearbyen independently without an armed guide due to the threat of polar bears.
+One thing to note is that you can’t leave the town of Longyearbyen independently without an armed guide due to the (small, but life-threatening) risk of encountering a polar bear.
 So if it’s cloudy in the village, you won’t be able to see the aurora even if there is a spectacular solar storm happening.

 For that reason, I suggest taking a tour like this snowmobile tour to an aurora camp in Sassendalen to get a bit more inland (where there is less chance for clouds to obscure your vision) and away from light pollution.